josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/📜_Statutes/📜_uk_data_bill_2025.md

 ## 🏮 Footer

 *UK Data Bill 2025* is a living node of the Polaris Protocol.
 It traces how a stalled data reform bill was revived, reshaped by AI copyright battles, and finally enacted into law.

-> 📡 Cross-references:
-> - [System Governance](../🌀_System_Governance/) — diagnostics of state legislation and control frameworks
-> - [Narrative and Psych Ops](../../Metadata_Sabotage_Network/Narrative_And_Psych_Ops/) — framing and influence campaigns around lawmaking

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-09-13_
+_Last updated: 2025-09-28_